 - it’s relaxing/ popular/ nice/ …

-Hobbies – Free time activities:
+Hobbies – Free time activities for self-introduction.

 - Reading, painting, drawing